 During the summer you can always throw open the doors and windows to allow the air in your home to circulate.
 But in areas where nefarious weather is a constant, the chances that you’ll be able to open your home regularly in order to cycle the air aren’t great.
 For that reason, consider installing ventilation fans in your bathrooms and kitchen to help draw out the moist air generated by a hot shower or a marathon chili cooking session.

 Check out one of my sponsors Big Ass Fans.
 They have seriously energy efficient fans.
 One is in my bedroom they gave me in white.
 Saving energy every day I use it in the summer.

 If You Already Have Mold try my other friends Ferro Canada Mold Removal Toronto.

 There are a number of ways to treat your home for mold contamination.
 For those of you who may feel adversely to using harmful chemicals, there are a number of natural products for you to try – provided you catch it early enough.

-Tea tree oil is natural fungicide that packs a punch.
-Trees secrete this oil to deter fungus from penetrating the wood.
+For example, tea tree oil is natural fungicide that packs a punch.
+So trees secrete this oil to deter fungus from penetrating the wood.
 Many homeowners have been able to treat minor mold issues by adding approximately ten drops of tree oil to a spray bottle filled with water.